“Dedicated to Continued Learning, Growth, and Achievement in Health Care Practice”

 - Obtaining 50 or more hours of continuing education within the four year period of certification.
 Click here to view the Criteria for Re-Certification.

-- The certification fee for the Pet-Loss Grief Support Specialist is $200.00 for the four year term of certification.
+- The certification fee for the Pet-Loss Grief Support Specialist is $200.00, plus shipping and handling, for the four year term of certification.
+All Certification packets, which include the official certificate, wallet ID card, and other related documents are shipped with tracking.
 Payment in full is due at the time of application.
 If an applicant does not meet certification criteria, the application fee is refunded.
-A completed application must be mailed in with full payment to be considered for certification.
-Application is available on this website.
+A completed application must be submitted with full payment to be considered for certification.
+The application form is available Here.

 - Major credit cards are accepted.
 Check and money orders are to be payable to: The American Institute of Healthcare Professionals.